itsjennaz/cs386-group1/deliverables/D6-Implementation2.md

 quality of the developed system from the external point of view (user interface).

 ## 4. Code quality
 Our code conventions ensure readabiliity and have commonplace amdist all of our implemented features.
-First and foremost, the EJS files adhere to tab spacing meaning that each tag is seperatred by tabs in order to show what is held within each tag for clarity.
+First and foremost, the EJS files adhere to tab spacing meaning that each tag is separated by tabs in order to show what is held within each tag for clarity.
 In addition, the code for JavaScript adheres to a clear spacing convention mentioned, but also ensure the brackets are on the same line as the function details.
 These simple conventions are enough to ensure our code was readable for all other members of the project.

 ## 5. Lessons learned
 In retrospective, describe what your team learned during this second release and what